News

 The 'what if' questions also made me fearless.
 After all, this was a chance to try new things.
 The residency was a new experience as was the food, smells and sounds, all somewhat unfamiliar.
 In a chill, brisk wind, I taped fabric to Oak tree trunks and took an impression.
 I taped more fabric to the door of an old, retired Texas farm truck and rubbed the rusty metal.
 I collected Cottonwood and Oak leaves, Ball Moss and Cedar sprigs and printed them.
 I observed sunsets and the rustling of tall grasses in the fading pink, golden light.
 I watched squirrels scamper through the dry leaves collecting acorns for the coming Winter and knew my residency time was special.

-'Destination USA' is the resulting exhibition and opens on July 16-31 at Gallery 159, the Gap, Brisbane.
-'Destination Texas' will premier at the International Quilt Festival, Houston USA November 2-6, 2011.
+'Destination USA' is the resulting exhibition and opened on July 16-31 at Gallery 159, the Gap, Brisbane.
+'Destination Texas' premiered at the International Quilt Festival, Houston USA November 2-6, 2011.

 As 1 of 14 international art quilters to be invited by Studio Art Quilt Associates to produce new work for the SAQA: A Sense of Direction- Sightlines exhibition, Sue is humbled & honoured to have been selected from 166 requests for consideration.
 Virginia Spiegel is the exhibition curator.
 Sightlines will premier in Houston at the International Quilt Festival in November 2011.